ILLIAC IV: ILLIAC IV

 Instead of 1,024 PEs and a single CU, the new design had a total of 256 PEs arranged into four 64-PE "quadrants", each with its own CU.
 The CU's were also 64-bit designs, with sixty-four 64-bit registers and another four 64-bit accumulators.
 The system could run as four separate 64-PE machines, two 128-PE machines, or a single 256-PE machine.
 This allowed the system to work on different problems when the data was too small to demand the entire 256-PE array.

 Based on a 25 MHz clock, with all 256-PEs running on a single program, the machine was designed to deliver 1 billion floating point operations per second, or in today's terminology, 1 GFLOPS.
 This made it much faster than any machine in the world; the contemporary CDC 7600 had a clock cycle of 27.5 nanoseconds, or 36 MIPS, although for a variety of reasons it generally offered performance closer to 10 MIPS.

+To support the machine, an extension to the Digital Computer Laboratory buildings was constructed.
+Then the Center for Advanced Computation (CAC) was built to house the project, but the computer was moved (see below) and the building was repurposed for the astronomy department and the National Center for Supercomputing Applications (NCSA).

-To support the machine, an extension to the Digital Computer Laboratory buildings were constructed.
-Sample work at the University was primarily aimed at ways to efficiently fill the PEs with data, thus conducting the first "stress test" in computer development.
+Sample work at the university was primarily aimed at ways to efficiently fill the PEs with data, thus conducting the first "stress test" in computer development.
 In order to make this as easy as possible, several new computer languages were created; IVTRAN and TRANQUIL were parallelized versions of FORTRAN, and Glypnir was a similar conversion of ALGOL.
 Generally, these languages provided support for loading arrays of data "across" the PEs to be executed in parallel, and some even supported the unwinding of loops into array operations.